ThandekaMbokazi/network-troubleshooting-lab/README.md

 Protocol: Wi-Fi 5 (802.11ac)

 2. Problem Identification
 I simulated a connectivity failure to demonstrate the troubleshooting workflow.
-I attempted to reach an external host (https://www.google.com/url?sa=E&source=gmail&q=google.com) via the Command Prompt.
+I attempted to reach an external host via the Command Prompt.

 Command Run: ping google.com

-Result: The request failed with the error: "Ping request could not find host https://www.google.com/url?sa=E&source=gmail&q=google.com."
+Result: The request failed with the error: "Ping request could not find host.
 Observation: This confirmed that while the hardware was active, the system could not resolve web addresses.

 3. Root Cause Analysis